AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/file-format.md

 Batch files must conform to all of the following requirements:

 * The file format is in CSV, conforming to the [RFC-4180 standard](https://datatracker.ietf.org/doc/html/rfc4180) with one exception; empty lines are ignored.
-* The file consists of a header row (the first row in the file) and subsequent data rows.
+* Every file consists of a header row (the first row in the file) and subsequent data rows.
 * Header columns and fields are delimited by commas.
 If you have commas in values, surround the value in double quotes (`"`).
 If you also have double quotes in values, use double quotes inside the value.
-For example, `field1,"Value with ""quotes"", and a comma.",field3` The value that appears in reporting would be `Value with "quotes", and a comma.`
+For example, `field1,"Value with ""quotes"", and a comma.",field3` - The value that appears in reporting would be `Value with "quotes", and a comma.`
-* Adobe supports both `CRLF` and `LF` line breaks to separate rows.
-A line break at the end of a data file is optional.
 * Every row must have the same number of columns as the header row.
 If you want to omit a column from a row, leave the field empty or pass an empty string.
 For example, `field1,,field3` or `field1,"",field3`.
 * Trailing commas for header rows or data rows are not permitted.
 * All rows in a batch file for any given visitor must be sorted in chronological order by `timestamp` from earliest to latest.
 Following this rule is crucial for attribution and analyzing visitor behavior.
 Adobe does not guarantee the integrity of data processed by this API if this rule is not strictly observed.
 * All batch files must be compressed using gzip compression.
 * Compressed file sizes are limited to 100 MB.
 Uncompressed file sizes are limited to 1 GB.

+Batch files are flexible in the following ways:

+* There are no restrictions on file names.
+When you submit a file to this API, Adobe returns a `file_id` that you can use to track the file.
+The name of the file is recorded under `upload_name` in the response object as well.
+* Adobe supports both `CRLF` and `LF` line breaks to separate rows.
+A line break at the end of a data file is optional.
+* Column header names are not case sensitive.
+* Columns can appear in any order.
+* Key/value pairs in the `QueryString` field are also valid in any order.

 ## Required columns